SumoLogic-Labs/sumologic-grafana-datasource/README.md

 method for installing.
 But for now, the plugin will have to be installed by using the code in this repository.

-We have tested this plugin with Grafana version v4.4.3 (commit: 54c79c5).
+We have so far used and tested this data source plugin with Grafana version v4.4.3 and v4.5.2.

 Grafana plugin repositories contain a `dist` directory.
 In order to install the plugin, simply copy the `dist` directory to the plugin directory of your Grafana installation, then restart